johnsoupir/toolkit/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is it?

-This toolkit includes several bash scripts to automate some repetative tasks.
+This toolkit contains several useful bash scripts to automate some repetative tasks.

 **Vix**